 How does marketing to high-testosterone males differ from pitching their lower testosterone counterparts?
 And who are those testosterone-rich individuals?

 Recent neuroeconomics research gives us some clues.
-As reported in the New Scientist, Harvard researcher Terry Burnham tested male […]
+As reported in the New Scientist, Harvard researcher Terry Burnham tested male subjects with […]